WASHINGTON STATE - HOSPITAL MANDATORY REORTING GUIDE

 Trigger: Reasonable cause to believe a child has been abused or neglected.

-Who Must Report: Mandated reporters including hospital staff.
+Who Must Report: Mandated reporters, including hospital staff.

 Deadline: Immediately.

-Destination: CPS or law enforcement.
+Destination: Child Protective Services or law enforcement.

 Citation: Wash.
 Rev. Code § 26.44.030.